vincent-laurent/active-bagging-learning/README.md

 To use the script, one have to dispose of

-* Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API
+1. Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API
-* An active criterion surface that will fit the estimator
+2. An active criterion surface estimator that will fit the estimator and estimate its variance in some way.
-* A resampling
+3. A resampling strategy that will take a function to optimize (the active criterion surface)